mr-anderson86/docker-multistage-example/README.md

 This repository represents a simple Java spring web application.
 Originally, initiated using this website: https://start.spring.io/ it's a very good site, highly recommended.

-The purpose of this project is to show the Docker Multi Stage build concept and use case.
+The purpose of this project is to show the `Docker Multi Stage Build` concept and use case.
 The way to do it is to build the Docker image twice: once without multi-stage build, and the other with it, and then compare between the images.

 ### Prerequisites